Much of my life has been dedicated to developing various software programs and applications.

 2024 update: the list on this page is really outdated, and does not include any of my recent, (IMHO even more amazing) achievements.

 Most significantly, I’ve interned at Facebook, and contributed a new concurrent mode profiler to React.
-Since graduating from college in 2021, I’ve also relocated from Singapore to San Francisco, where I’m now a senior software engineer at Ironclad, Inc. working on the future of contracting.
+Since graduating from college in 2021, I’ve also relocated from Singapore to San Francisco, where I’m now a staff software engineer at Ironclad, Inc. working on the future of contracting.

 Let me find some time to overhaul this page, but in the meantime, please check out my technical blog and GitHub contributions, and follow me on Twitter!